adamsochorec/slavic.media/frontend/content/blog/are-you-going-to-steal-from-us.md

 ---
+title: Are You Going to Steal From Us?
 thumbnail: "1728539251293"
 icon: face-smile
 length: 4
-seo:
-  title: Are You Going to Steal From Us?
-  description: That’s one of the first things we heard when we introduced Slavic
-    Media in Denmark.
-The name provoked uncomfortable reactions and raised eyebrows
 slug: are-you-going-to-steal-from-us
 keywords:
   - story